sonalisaraswat/Digit-Recognition-using-python/README.md

-# Digit-Recognition-using-python
+# Handwritten-Digit-Recognition-using-python
-A python program for digit recognition
+A python program for handwritten digit recognition.

 Programming language used:
 Python using scikit learn module.